galaxyproject/gravity/README.md

 A virtualenv will automatically be created for your Galaxy server.
 It's a good thing.

-Once we figure out a name I'll upload it to PyPI so you can `pip install`.

 Python 2.7 is required.
 Sadly, Python 3 won't work, because supervisor doesn't support it, [although work is in progress][supervisor_py3k].